-WALTHAM, Mass. — Brandeis University in Waltham had a topping-off ceremony on Oct.
-16, 2017, for its new residence hall.
+WALTHAM, Mass. — Brandeis University in Waltham had a topping-off ceremony for its new residence hall on Oct.
+16, 2017,.
 The ceremony marked the new building’s last steel beam raised, and was attended by the Brandeis University community, the project team and design partners.

 The celebration included Medford, Mass.-based BOND Brothers Inc., a building, civil, utility and energy construction firm, and Boston-based architecture firm William Rawn Associates, the building’s designer.
 BOND is providing preconstruction and construction management services for the new 53,000-square-foot building.
 The team was tasked to deliver an environmentally friendly building that can house 164 students and provide common function space for the campus community as a whole.

 “BOND is honored to partner with Brandeis University and the project team to build this new residence hall, an essential part of the campus,” said Robert Murray, BOND’s president.
 “This is a phenomenal project, which incorporates sustainability and modern design.
 We are excited to deliver upon the vision of this new facility which reflects the university’s commitment to academic excellence and innovation.”

 The project will be financed with bonds, with an estimated total budget of $30 million.
 Site preparation began in June 2017, with demolition of portions of the previous building occurring in May.
 The project is on track, within budget and slated for completion in August 2018.